 ***KINDLY SCROLL DOWN FOR THE LATEST INFORMATION ABOUT THE 2017 TRAINING PROGRAMME OFFERING AS WELL AS THE APPLICATION FORM.
-NOTE THAT THE DEADLINE IS THE 2nd SEPTEMBER 2017***
+NOTE THAT THE APPLICATION DEADLINE IS THE 2nd SEPTEMBER 2017***

 The Mediterranean, Black, Baltic and Caspian Seas are characterised by a common feature of being geographically enclosed or semi-enclosed basins, subject to intense anthropogenic pressures while providing important resources on which major economic activities of international, regional and national importance rely.
 The regional seas connect the riparian countries and are also part subject to the countries within the national maritime zones.
 These seas have fragile coastal and marine ecosystems, with the activities and maritime policies of states affecting the quality of the marine environment of other regional states within the same basin.
 These regional seas exhibit different levels of experience in regional cooperation, sustainable development of the resources and services of the ocean, and this diversity and wealth of experience provides an opportunity for comparative learning.